-Who is Alexei Navalny, the Kremlin critic in a coma after suspected poisoning?
+Who is Alexei Navalny, the Kremlin critic discharged from German hospital month after poisoning

 Navalny and his supporters point to numerous instances of harassment for his activism, including legal and physical threats.

 In 2014, Navalny was sentenced to five years in prison for allegedly embezzling $500,000 worth of lumber from a state-owned company.
 The prison sentence was later suspended.
-Though case was declared unfair by the European Court of Human Rights in 2016, a Russian court reaffirmed it the next year.
+Though the case was declared unfair by the European Court of Human Rights (ECHR) in 2016, a Russian court reaffirmed it the next year.

 Further legal cases have kept Navalny in court or under house arrest.
 In late 2014, both Navalny and his brother Oleg Navalny were sentenced to prison time for allegedly embezzling funds from French cosmetics firm Yves Rocher.

-Though Navalny’s sentence was suspended and the ECHR again said the case was unfair, his brother spent three and a half years in prison before being released in 2018.
+Although Navalny’s sentence was suspended, and the ECHR again said the case was unfair, his brother spent three and a half years in prison before being released in 2018.

-This year, Russian authorities seized his bank accounts and those of his wife, son and daughter.
-After a lawsuit from Yevgeniy Prigozhin, an oligarch close to Putin and the target of an investigation, Navalny was forced to close his Anti-Corruption Foundation in July, but pledged to continue its work under a different name.
+This year, Russian authorities seized Navalny’s bank accounts and those of his wife, son and daughter.
+After a lawsuit from Yevgeniy Prigozhin, an oligarch close to Putin and the target of an investigation, Navalny was forced to close his Anti-Corruption Foundation in July, but he pledged to continue its work under a different name.

 Navalny has also faced physical harassment and threats.
 In 2017, he was doused with an antiseptic green dye several times.
-Though he made light of the incident, posing for photographs on his social media accounts, after one incident in April he was hospitalized as the dye went in his eye.
+Although he made light of the incident, posing for photographs on his social media accounts, after one incident in April of that year he was hospitalized after the dye went into his eye.

-Какие глупые люди сидят в Кремле. Облили зеленкой. Ну и чего? Они забыли, что Шрэк - один из самых любимых персонажей у детей и взрослых. Сегодня открываю штабы в Барнауле и Бийске - с новым имиджем они пройдут ещё лучше! Только вот волосы... зеленое лицо - ещё ладно. Но как отмывать зеленые волосы? Я же буду похож на подростка-эмо. #Барнаул #сибирь #зеленка #шрэк #штаб

 In 2019, Navalny was hospitalized with an “acute allergic reaction” after again being detained.
-His personal physician said that he may have been affected by an unknown chemical substance.
+His personal physician said he may have been affected by an unknown chemical substance.

-The incident on Aug.
-20 appears to be the most serious threat against his life yet.
-His spokeswoman, Kira Yarmysh, has said started to feel ill during a flight to Moscow from the Siberian city of Tomsk, leading the pilot to make an emergency landing in Omsk, where he was taken to a hospital and placed on a ventilator.
+The Aug.
+20 incident appears to be the most serious threat against his life yet.
+His spokeswoman, Kira Yarmysh, said he started to feel ill during a flight to Moscow from the Siberian city of Tomsk, leading the pilot to make an emergency landing in Omsk, where he was taken to a hospital and placed on a ventilator.

 Yarmysh suggested that Navalny may have been poisoned after drinking a cup of tea at the airport.
 “This is Putin.
 Whether he personally gave the order or not, the blame is entirely with him,” she wrote on Twitter.